haseab/FAB/README.md

 <pre>
 b = Backtester()
+b.set_timeframe(77)
 b.set_asset("BTCUSDT")
-b.set_timeframe(77)
 b.set_date_range("2018-01-01", "2019-01-01")
 </pre>

 **Note**: It is important to run these commands in order.
-- You can't set the range without setting the timeframe first.
+- You can't set the range without setting the timeframe & asset first.
-- You can't set the timeframe without setting the asset first

 Once those are done, you can initiate backtesting by the following command: